marianajo/marianajo/README.md

 ## Hi there 👋

+My name is Mariana Jó.
+- 💼 I currently work as an Engineering Manager in the Data Engineering field.
+- 🔭 I'm also a graduate student at the University of Sao Paulo in the Computer Science Department.
+I'm part of the Computer Music Research Group, and my research is in MIR, Music Structure Analysis.
+- 🌱 I'm currently learning all about MIR, data engineering, management and productivity tools
+- 👯 I’m looking for help with MIR, in general
+- 💬 Ask me about data engineering, data architecture, management
+- 📫 How to reach me: don't.
+Just kidding.
+Maybe twitter is still the best place @paperflower
+- 😄 Pronouns: she/her

 <!--
 **marianajo/marianajo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.